AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51294-price-quantity-tax-shipping-and-revenue-are-sent-as-string-to-google-analytics-and-gtm.md

 title: "ACSD-51294: Price, quantity, tax, shipping, revenue sent as string to [!DNL Google Analytics] and GTM"
 description: Apply the ACSD-51294 patch to fix the Adobe Commerce issue where price, quantity, tax, shipping, and revenue are sent as a string to [!DNL Google Analytics] and GTM.
 ---
-# ACSD-51294: Price, quantity, tax, shipping, revenue are sent as string to [!DNL Google Analytics] and GTM
+# ACSD-51294: Price, quantity, tax, shipping, revenue sent as string to [!DNL Google Analytics] and GTM

 The ACSD-51294 patch fixes the issue where Price, quantity, tax, shipping, and revenue are sent as a string to [!DNL Google Analytics] and GTM.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.32 is installed.
 The patch ID is ACSD-51294.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.